We are offering a four-week intensive Social Entrepreneurship Practicum at Skidmore College in June 2017.

 Mentorship and one-on-one meetings with course facilitators form a large part of the overall learning experience, and students are encouraged to make the most of these opportunities.

 This is a selective course with limited space and rolling admissions.
-Interested students are advised to submit their application as soon as possible.
-Application deadline is April 30 2016.
+Interested students are advised to apply as soon as possible.
+Application deadline is April 30 2017.

 Costs & Other Requirements